niceyeti/tutornetes/README.md

 ```
 ... and frequently 'borrowed'.

-## Shtick
+## Soapbox

-The most difficult part of learning and developing kubernetes applications is learning and
-configuring the many resources required.
+Perhaps the most difficult part of learning Kubernetes and other CNCF technology is simply learning and configuring the many resources required to do so, whilst navigating materials polluted by professional self-promotion and linkedin-style clickbait.
+Many organizations simply don't want to learn, nor invest the time/resources required, but instead drive up their technical debt via a code-first-ask-questions-later attitude.

 This repo provides a template for developing k8s clusters and cloud applications using k3d, helm, and tilt.
-The objective is that you can fork the base_cluster project, modify it to your deployment/app/infrastructure/etc,
+The objective is that you can branch off the base_cluster project, modify it to your deployment/app/infrastructure/etc,
-and rapidly develop new clusters, test out charts, and so forth.
+and rapidly develop new clusters, charts, and so forth.
+So for example, create a branch, run the base_cluster
+to ensure your environment is consistent, then start modifying the base_cluster to rapidly prototype a new cluster, app,
+chart, etc. The repo includes builtin chart/cluster scanning with kubescape to provide security linting.

-The goals are purely for learning and development:
+This repo's goals are pure learning and development:
-1) the ability to design, develop, and spin up clusters with different properties and resources
+1) the ability to design, develop, and spin-up clusters with different properties
-2) to rapidly design, develop and test cloud apps
+2) to rapidly design, develop and test cloud apps themselves
 3) to provide a learning environment, aka your own personal k8s playground
+4) minimal free-climbing: pushing quality concerns as far upstream in the development process as possible, with immediate development feedback and security/quality scanning.

 ## Repo Organization
 * */clusters*: create folders here containing content (helm charts, k3d startup, etc). describing a cluster